slick/slick/src/sphinx/connection.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can write re-useable functions to help with Slick queries.
-They mostly do not need a :api:`Session <scala.slick.jdbc.JdbcBackend@Session>` as they just produce query fragments or assemble queries.
-If you want to execute queries inside of them however, they need a :api:`Session <scala.slick.jdbc.JdbcBackend@Session>`.
+They mostly do not need a :api:`Session <scala.slick.jdbc.JdbcBackend@Session:Session>` as they just produce query fragments or assemble queries.
+If you want to execute queries inside of them however, they need a :api:`Session <scala.slick.jdbc.JdbcBackend@Session:Session>`.
 You can either put it into the function signature and pass it as a (possibly implicit) argument.
 Or you can bundle several such methods into a class, which stores the session to reduce boilerplate code: